sous-chefs/java/README.md

 It's possible to include the install_type recipes directly, as long as the necessary attributes (such as java_home) are set.

+## set_attributes_from_version

+Sets default attributes based on the JDK version.
+This logic must be in a recipe instead of attributes/default.rb.
+See [#95](https://github.com/socrata-cookbooks/java/pull/95) for details.

+## purge_packages

+Purges deprecated Sun Java packages.

 ## openjdk

 This recipe installs the `openjdk` flavor of Java.
 It also uses the